cryptonector/ctp/README.md

    relinquished in order to wait).
 Thus reading is mostly lock-less and never blocks on contended resources.

+   Values are reference counted and so released immediately when the last reference is dropped.

  - The other implementation ("slot list") has O(1) reads, and O(N) writes (where N is the maximum number of live threads that have read the variable), with readers never calling the allocator after the